Technology-for-the-Poorest-Billion/2024-ideabatic-beam/Benjamin_Outputs/Module_Placement.md

 - ****Water-tightness is compromised****.
   The button protrudes out the side of the door rather than across the top face.
 When the module (including the button) is removed, this will necessarily leave a gap in the water-tight seal, thus allowing for water ingress when the module is charging.

-- there is also an aesthetic issue: when the module is unclipped, or the non-electronic version of the

 ***Shortcomings of Candidate 2, in which the module clips onto the top face:***
 - ****Mechanical roubstness****
   The entire module protrudes significantly above the top face of the door, making it the first point of contact for the coolbox if dropped upside down.